 The effect is exactly like

-development and test environments, the developer has the opportunity to
+test environments, the developer has the opportunity to investigate what is

 Note: One could argue that Rails could provide a mapping like this for all HTTP status codes, or at least a few more of the most common ones.
 A patch for another day, perhaps.